 - May 2021: Social media campaigns launched.
 Recruitment of our podcast conversationalists.
 Production and editing; Dissemination.

 - May 2021 - June 2021: Focus groups; Masterclass on how the Listening Project was created.

 - June/July 2021: Final evaluation

-- Gain insight into how students are experiencing blended learning.
-This will be invaluable to support students in response to the more immediate demands of pandemic pedagogy, and considering which elements of blended learning have the ability to enhance student learning and outcomes as we re-shape the ‘new normal’, integrating the most powerful features of online learning with the strengths of on campus learning.
+- Gained insight into how students are experiencing blended learning.
+This was invaluable to support students in response to the more immediate demands of pandemic pedagogy, and considering which elements of blended learning have the ability to enhance student learning and outcomes as we re-shape the ‘new normal’, integrating the most powerful features of online learning with the strengths of on campus learning.

-- Offer those individuals participating in the project the insights into the power of sharing ‘taken-for-granted’ experience and seeing experiences through the perspective of others
+- Offered those individuals participating in the project the insights into the power of sharing ‘taken-for-granted’ experience and seeing experiences through the perspective of others

-- Disseminate learning for the staff and student community, not only from the output of the project itself, but also the process of undertaking the project.
-We will therefore create ‘how it was made’ materials to support colleagues to initiate and undertake similar projects in their own work.
+- Disseminated learning for the staff and student community, not only from the output of the project itself, but also the process of undertaking the project.
+We therefore created ‘how it was made’ materials to support colleagues to initiate and undertake similar projects in their own work.